valeriansaliou/bloom/README.md

 cargo install bloom-server
 ```

-Ensure that your `$PATH` is properly configured to source the Crates binaries, and then run Bloom using the `bloom-server` command.
+Ensure that your `$PATH` is properly configured to source the Crates binaries, and then run Bloom using the `bloom` command.

 **Install from packages:**